OpenFolf/project-report-vuepress/docs/work-arrangement/README.md

 # Work Arrangement

-This chapter briefly lists what methodology the team used while working on the application, its workspace and how internal communication and documentation was conducted.
+This chapter briefly lists what methodology the team used while working on the _application_, its workspace and how internal communication and documentation was conducted.

 ## Methodology